3a1/Calypso/.github/docs/USAGE.md

 <summary>Boot manually from usb drive</summary>

   > with manually booting you need to do it every system restart when you want to use the cheat

+After manual boot from usb you should back to the bios automatically, after that you need just to boot like before you did with usb but now with windows partition. on booting stage you should also see Calypso logo on the red background.

 </details>